Medical Eye Exam Vs. Routine Vision Exam: a Comparison

 After conducting the necessary tests, your eye doctor will explain the findings to you.
 If there’s a diagnosis, you’ll be given various treatment options to manage or alleviate symptoms.
-Eye drops, antibiotics and other medication may also be given to you if there’s evidence of an eye infection.
+Eye drops, antibiotics, and other medicines may also be given to you if there’s evidence of an eye infection.

 Routine Vision Exam

 A routine eye exam, meanwhile, is done regularly.
-Its primary purpose is to detect certain risks for vision problems, including refractive errors like nearsightedness, farsightedness and astigmatism.
-A typical routine vision exam is usually followed by a lens and frames fitting to correct these visual impairments.
+Its primary purpose is to detect certain risks for vision problems, including refractive errors like nearsightedness, farsightedness, and astigmatism.
+A typical routine vision exam is usually followed by a lens and frame fitting to correct these visual impairments.